-This screen is displayed when a user selects "Add as 60 Friend" option from the context sensitive menu anywhere a member is selected.
+This screen is displayed when a user selects "Add as Friend" option from the context sensitive menu anywhere a member is selected.
 The user can send a message as part of their friend request.

-When the Add as Friend option is selected against a member, and the member is not yet this user's friend a friend 65 request screen is displayed with fields for the name of the member the friend request is going to and a text body where the member can enter some text which will be sent to the other member as an introduction as to who they are.
-Fields include: customer\preference.nickname customer\to\customer\request.body count of customer\to\customer where customer\id=\${customerId} and customer\to\ customer.friend\status=APPROVED from customer to customer request where friend\status=REQUESTED
+When the Add as Friend option is selected against a member, and the member is not yet this user's friend a friend request screen is displayed with fields for the name of the member the friend request is going to and a text body where the member can enter some text which will be sent to the other member as an introduction as to who they are.
+Fields include:

+customer\preference.nickname customer\to\customer\request.body 3.6.1.
+My Friends from customer\to\customer\request where friend\status=REQUESTED